 I’ve used grated dark chocolate but you can use cocoa powder which is the traditional topping for tiramisu trifle.

+What can you use instead of mascarpone cheese when making tiramisu?
 If you don’t have any mascarpone in the house then use a half and half mixture of cream cheese and plain yogurt.

 No coffee liqueur, then use rum, Italian Disaronno, brandy or good old Bailey’s Irish Cream.
 I even have a recipe for homemade Baileys here.